hizegi/notes/responsive_design/responsive_design.md

 - Think of it as the accessibility of content.

-For example, on your cell phones, you don't have to look at the huge website and zoom in 100x to click read something.
+> Example: on your cell phones, you don't have to look at the huge website and zoom in 100x to click read something.

 ### You Do: Responsive Design Exercise
 #### Groups: 2-3